-Ensure the use of research-based teaching and learning strategies to engage PK-12 or 1: Establish performance measures for student learning that yield information that ple, valid and free of bias.
-4.1.1 Use PASS, MAP, EOC, on-time high school graduation rate, HSAP, Lexile Levels, ACT/SAT and ESEA Waiver Scores - all of which are reliable, valid and free of bias - to monitor student achievement.
+Indicator 1: Establish performance measures for student learning that yield information that is reliable, valid and free of bias.
+4.1.1 Use SC READY, MAP, EOC, on-time high school graduation rate, Lexile Levels, and ACT/SAT scores - all of which are reliable, valid and free of bias - to monitor student achievement.
 4.1.2 Develop data teams to analyze data at district, cluster and school levels to identify strengths, weaknesses and action plans.
 4.1.3 Analyze performance measures and growth measures together, with consideration given to the performance of student demographic categories within schools.